isomerpages/moe-peicaisec/_student-development/Sexuality Education.md

     (a)	  Love and respect yourself as you love and respect others;<br>
     (b)	  Build positive relationships based on love and respect (which are the foundation for strong families);<br>
     (c)	  Make responsible decisions for yourself, your family and society; and<br>
     (d)      Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
-Casual sex can harm and hurt you and your loved ones.</p><br>You may<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener">Click Here</a> <br><b>Overview of Peicai Secondary School’s Sexuality Education Programme for 2023</b><br><p align="justify">
+Casual sex can harm and hurt you and your loved ones.</p><br>You may<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener">Click Here</a> <br><b>Overview of Peicai Secondary School’s Sexuality Education Programme for 2023</b><br><br>
 	4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law.
 You may click here for more information on the scope of Sexuality Education in the school curriculum.<br>5.
 The subjects that incorporate topics on sexuality include:<br>a.
 Science<br>b.Character and Citizenship Education (CCE)<br>

 <b>Sexuality Education Lessons:</b><br>

-</p><p align="justify">6.
+<p></p>6.
 The values and attitudes of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture
 and the internet.
 Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities